 While it is true that stopping such tactics might not be easy, people will again begin to see them as upscale brands and would more likely but from them again.
 It all goes down again to a matter of perception on how people see such brands.

-People are willing to pay for high end products since it gives them the perception of buying quality things.
+People are willing to pay for luxury products since it gives them the perception of buying quality things.

-Luxury brands know who their target audience are and as such market to those directly with high quality and high priced products.
-How else do you think high end brands would be able to compete in the marketplace?
-Post your comments below.
+Luxury brands know who their target audience are and as such market to those directly with high-quality and high-priced products.

 Subscribe to Our Newsletter